EmuDeck/emudeck.github.io/docs/emulators/steamos/mgba.md

 5. Select your controller in the drop-down menu
 6. Click `OK`
 7. Click `Tools`, `Game Pak Sensors`, and test your controller

+#### Post-Configuration

+To restore the default Steam Deck controls:

+1. Open mGBA in Desktop Mode
+2. Click `Tools`
+3. Click `Settings`
+4. Click `Controllers` on the left
+5. Select `Microsoft X-Box 360 pad 0` in the drop-down menu

 ***